 During this time, Muslims fast from dawn to sunset.
 This is one of the five pillars of Islam.
 No food, water, cigarettes, and chewing gum can be consumed.
 It is a time to focus more on prayers and the Holy Quran, as well as fasting from sexual activities and thoughts, gossip, and other sinful acts.

 In between the fasting hours, Suhoor is eaten before dawn while Iftar is the meal to break the fast after sunset.

 Circle Restaurant Millennium Plaza Hotel Doha

-Located in the second floor of the hotel, Circle Restaurant offers both Iftar and Suhoor during Ramadan.
+Located on the second floor of the hotel, Circle Restaurant offers both Iftar and Suhoor during Ramadan.
 This modern restaurant serves both buffet and ala carte of International and Arabic dishes.

-The interiors was dominated with warm earth tones and lighting, accented by colorful table runners and table lamps.
+The interiors were dominated with warm earth tones and lighting, accented by colorful table runners and table lamps.
 The restaurant has an open kitchen, although I didn’t see any action there that night.

 There were 6 stations: salads, main dishes, mixed grill and lamb ouzi, breads, desserts (including fruits and dates), and a beverage station.